nmathewson/libottery/README.md

 replace its key and nonce, so that the key it used to make those bytes is unrecoverable.
 After it extracts bytes from the RNG, it clears them from its internal buffers.
-(This is based on a construction described in, as summarized by DJB.)
+(This is based on a construction described in XXX, as summarized by DJB.)

 By default, I'm trying to make libottery as safe to use as possible.
 Therefore, I am making it threadsafe by default, and forksafe by